Chavoshi/Unity.NetCore/README.md

 ## How To Install The Package

-To install Unity for .Net Core 2.0, run the following command in the Package Manager Console:
+To install Unity for .Net Core 2.0 & .Net Standard 2.0, run the following command in the Package Manager Console:

     PM> Install-Package Unity.NetCore